 Password available upon request.

-Co-written by David Peterson and Kelvin Chua, directed by Kelvin and produced by David at Griffith Film School, In Transit was shot on location in Australia and Singapore.
-It screened at the Cannes Short Film Corner and at the St. Kilda Short Film Festival in 2013, and on broadcast on SBS in 2014.
+Co-written by David Peterson and Kelvin Chua, directed by Kelvin, and produced by David at Griffith Film School.
+This internationally acclaimed film was shot on location in Australia and Singapore, screened at the Cannes Short Film Corner, the St. Kilda Short Film Festival in 2013, and broadcast on SBS in 2014.